September 18, 2025

 Present-time strategies to reduce exposure and feel better at home

-Practical steps taken in your living space make a big difference when pollen counts rise.
+Practical steps taken in your living space make a big difference when pollen counts rise, just as thoughtful routines help kids stay healthier during back‑to‑school germ season.
 A short routine each morning helps you control indoor air and limit allergen load quickly.

 Daily checklist to protect your space